sillybytes/stm32_intro/post.md

 * [LibOpenCM3](http://libopencm3.github.io/) (The one we are going to use)
 * [STM32Cube](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32cube-embedded-software/stm32cubef1.html)

-LibOpenCM3 is uses the LGPL licence (which I prefer), and STM32Cube uses the lax BSD licence.
+LibOpenCM3 uses the LGPL licence (which I prefer), and STM32Cube uses the lax BSD licence.
 Balau covered the licensing topic in more detail in his [blog post](https://balau82.wordpress.com/2015/04/12/libopencm3-for-the-license-sensitive-cortex-m-developer/).